 The scenario you set up at the end is completely made up, you didn’t even try to make it track the existing mythology.
 It was simply based on a theory someone at another site had, which may be intriguing to think about, but isn’t evidence of anything.
 Just because somebody said it might happen doesn’t constitute evidence.

 Yes, that’s right.
 I just made it up and I don’t believe a word of it myself.
 There are just so many weak points, for example:

 Ron betraying Harry does not fit in with the style and literary techniques used by Rowling previously.
 Sure, there has been tension between them but they’ve always made up.
 They’re best friends, like James and Sirius; they’d die rather than betray each other!

-I agree with the style-argument.
+I agree with the style argument.
 There’s a pattern in Harry and Ron’s relationship of conflict and reconciliation.
-They might fight occasionally, but in the end they’ll “get back together.”
+They might fight occasionally, but in the end, they’ll “get back together.”
 Ron is the “thing Harry would most miss” (GoF), meaning his closest friend, and I think it’s mutual, meaning betrayal = unlikely.

 If Ron and Harry fight over Hermione, would they do it while Death Eaters are sneaking up on them?
 They wouldn’t be dumb enough to do this in a battle zone.
 I also can’t see Ron’s first reaction when he walks up to Harry with Voldemort lying there dead, being “So, I bet this means you think Hermione will pick you over me, don’t you?”
-Having it happen after the story’s action is over and they’ve reached safe haven for the sole purpose of resolving a love triangle is just dumb (and, sorry to say, not original [not a hallmark of good literature, just not original]).
+Having it happen after the story’s action is over and they’ve reached a safe haven for the sole purpose of resolving a love triangle is just dumb (and, sorry to say, not original [not a hallmark of good literature, just not original]).